 For the first 45 years, nothing all that significant happened.
 Five years ago, humans began to have some form of primitive writing and communication.
 Two years ago, Christianity came into being.
 Five months ago, the printing press was invented.
 Twenty days ago, Ben Franklin made the connection between lightning and electricity.
 Nineteen days ago, the telephone was invented.
 Eighteen days ago, the airplane appeared.
 Ten days ago, radio.
 Five days ago, television.
 Five minutes ago: jet airplanes.

 We hear quite often that time seems to be speeding up.
-More than 40 years ago, Alvin Toffler wrote a very influential book entitled Future Shock.
+Fifty years ago, Alvin Toffler wrote a very influential book entitled Future Shock.

 Toffler argued that society was undergoing an enormous structural change, a revolution from an industrial society to a super-industrial society.
 This accelerated rate of technological and social advances was leaving people disconnected and suffering from “shattering stress and disorientation”: they were “future shocked.”
 He coined a new phrase for the problem: folks, he said, were on “information overload.”

 Today, you can pick up a magazine most any day and you’ll find some article on time management, sleep disorders related to stress, or products you can use to de-stress and relax.
-Five years ago, I typed into the search line, “no time, stress” and came up with 8,900,000 items.
-I did that again just now and came up with 611,000,000!
-Among those entries, I found everything from books to consultants to relaxation sayings to an e-zine article entitled, “How to Get Stress Relief by Constantly Pleasing Other People.”
+I typed into the search line, “no time, stress” and came up with more than a billion entries.
+Just a click away was everything from books to consultants to relaxation sayings to an e-zine article entitled, “How to Get Stress Relief by Constantly Pleasing Other People.”

 It seems we’re running, running, running.
 But where to and what from?
 What are we doing with our time?